OSHA State Plans

 Your Safety at Work -- What OSHA Covers

-While OSHA covers almost any topic regarding work-related injury, illness or death, here are the largest and most common areas that OSHA regulates:
+While OSHA covers almost any topic regarding work-related injury, illness, death, and unsafe working conditions in general, here are the largest and most common areas that OSHA regulates:

 - Biological agents: OSHA regulations cover exposure to biological and chemical agents while working and include everything from Anthrax to Swine Flu.